BMW: Production and sales

-BMW also has local assembly operation using complete knock-down (CKD) components in Thailand, Russia, Egypt, Indonesia, Malaysia and India.
+BMW also has local assembly operation using complete knock-down (CKD) components in Brazil, Thailand, Russia, Egypt, Indonesia, Malaysia and India.

 In the UK, BMW has a Mini factory near Oxford, plants in Swindon and Hams Hall, and Rolls-Royce vehicle assembly at Goodwood.
-In 2020, these facilities were shut down for the period from March 23 to April 17 due to the coronavirus outbreak.
+In 2020, these facilities were shut down for the period from 23 March to 17 April due to the coronavirus outbreak.

 The BMW group (including Mini and Rolls-Royce) produced 1,366,838 automobiles in 2006 and then 1,481,253 automobiles in 2010.
 BMW Motorcycles are being produced at the company's Berlin factory, which earlier had produced aircraft engines for Siemens.

-By 2011, about 56% of BMW-brand vehicles produced are powered by petrol engines and the remaining 44% are powered by diesel engines.
-Of those petrol vehicles, about 27% are four-cylinder models and about nine percent are eight-cylinder models.
+By 2011, about 56% of BMW-brand vehicles produced were powered by petrol engines and the remaining 44% by diesel engines.
+Of those petrol vehicles, about 27% were four-cylinder models and about nine percent are eight-cylinder models, the overwhelming majority being sixes.
 On average, 9,000 vehicles per day exit BMW plants, and 63% are transported by rail.

 Annual production since 2005, according to BMW's annual reports:

-Annual sales since 2005, according to BMW's annual reports:
+Annual sales and deliveries since 1972, according to BMW's annual reports: